 Using a metro in Japan is not that different compared to other countries.
 It may be cleaner, and it probably is more crowded than what you have ever encountered, but it works quite the same.

 As far as tickets go, you either have an IC card that allows you to just tap it when you enter and exit the metro area, or you’ll spend quite some time making sense of the ticket machines in each station.
 We didn’t try the second option, so I cannot give you more information on that, but it looked quite disturbing when I tried it once.

 What you need to keep in mind is that stations may not always look like stations.
-Sometimes, they may look like malls, and some big ones I might add.
+Sometimes, they may look like malls and some big ones I might add.
 Some other times, they hide a huge restaurant area between two underground levels.
-The station can also be at a 5th level in a parking building.
+The station can also be on a 5th level in a parking building.

 Well, not the station, but the entry to the station.
 So, if Google tells you that you have arrived at the entry and you don’t see it, look up and/or down.
 You never know where is it going to appear.

 Detailed instructions on how to use the metro in Japan are not even worth a separate headline.
 You find the station, tap your IC card on the screen reader from any turnstile, get in, tap it again when you exit, and voila, you have used the metro in Japan.
 Also, wait for people to get off before trying to enter the metro, try not to fall on your face, and don’t disturb other people.

 Etiquette while using public local transportation in Japan

 I don’t know how it is where you come from, but I’m often embarrassed by my countrymen and the way they sometimes behave while in a public vehicle.
 It’s like the places morph into a jungle and they have to abide by the rules or they’ll be eaten, or something.
 I don’t get it, but I’m trying to address it as much as possible.